emmercm/igir/docs/input/reading-archives.md

 It can be expensive to calculate checksums of files within archives, especially MD5, SHA1, and SHA256.
 If `igir` needs to calculate a checksum that is not easily read from the archive (see above), it will cache the result in a file named `igir.cache`.
 This cached result will then be used as long as the input file's size and modified timestamp remain the same.

-Caching can be disabled with the `--disable-cache` option, or you can safely delete `igir.cache` if it becomes too large.
+The location of this cache file can be controlled with the `--cache-path <path>` option, or caching can be disabled entirely with the `--disable-cache` option.
+You can safely delete `igir.cache` when `igir` isn't running if the file becomes too large for you.